byterubpay/byterub-site/_posts/2017-03-26-logs-for-the-Kovri-dev-meeting-held-on-2017-03-26.md

 **\<i2p-relay> {-fluffypony}** whoops
 **\<i2p-relay> {-fluffypony}** I meant anonimal
 **\<i2p-relay> {-fluffypony}** sorry ignore typo
-**\<i2p-relay> {-fluffypony}** anonimal: for the monero-project GitHub account the core team all have the password, because there's no easy way to share that control otherwise - could we not do the same for H1?
+**\<i2p-relay> {-fluffypony}** anonimal: for the byterubpay GitHub account the core team all have the password, because there's no easy way to share that control otherwise - could we not do the same for H1?
 **\<i2p-relay> {-fluffypony}** moneromooo: would be among maintainers
 **\<i2p-relay> {-fluffypony}** lol
 **\<i2p-relay> {-fluffypony}** the core team have passwords for stuff like this as a fallback